fauna/fauna-shell/README.md

     [
       "My cat and other marvels",
       "Pondering during a commute",
-      "Deep meanings in a latte"
+      "Deep meanings in a latte",
     ],
     Lambda(
       "post_title",